The Saskatchewan Public Safety Agency is warning farmers and landowners to be careful to prevent wildfires and grassfires this spring.

 “What we’d like to ensure is that our first responders are not unnecessarily tasked with responding to preventable events,” he said.

 Given physical distancing orders, firefighters and other responders could be placing themselves at risk of the virus in addition to the physical threat of a fire.

 Roberts said fire activity has been low so far.
-A video on social media last week showed a significant burn near Mortlach, west of Moose Jaw.
+A recent video on social media showed a significant burn near Mortlach, west of Moose Jaw.

 “The grasses have started to dry out, temperatures are starting to rise now,” he said.